SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

 CombInit
 --------

-The special ``CombInit`` method can be used to "clone" a combinatorial value for latter modification.
+``CombInit`` can be used to copy a signal and its current combinatorial assignments.
+The main use-case is to be able to overwrite the copied later, without impacting the original signal.

 .. code-block:: scala